S-parera/RL-chess_aidl/README.md

 ## Supervised learning
 ### Hypothesis
+We want to make a neural network learn how to play chess using RL but is it possible for the network architecture we set up to learn?

 ### Experiment setup
+There are a lot of chess datasets online.
+We will use one from [Kaggle](https://www.kaggle.com/datasnaek/chess) and use supervised learning on the network.
+The dataset consists of games in pgn format.
+We used the python-chess library and our custom enviroment to create a datset with boards as inputs and movements as outputs.
+The network we will use is a Resnet 18 with the top FC layer set to match our action space.
 ### Results
+Using this dataset we were able to teach the network how to predict a move from the current board state.
+It reached an accuracy of around **25%** and when tested against a random player it was able to beat it the majority of times.

+INSERT GIF PLAY
+AND PLAY RESULTS
 ### Conclusions (new hypothesis)
+This confirms that the network can learn how to beat an opponent and is capable to analyze the board an output a "good" move.

+The next step is to try the same network to learn using some kind of RL algorithm.

 ## Proximal Policy Optimization (PPO)
 ### Hypothesis